gnelabs/EpithyBorrowCheck/README.md

 * In most cases, you'll be dealing with wide spreads.
 Use L2 as needed when putting on a position and keep liquidity in mind.
 * If you're near expiration and the stock is close to your collar strike, it's better to manually close the position then to assume pin risk.
 The calculations conservatively assume you will be doing this.
 * Percentage of shares loaned won't always be at the utilization, but usually near it.
 I don't have the data to calculate the median for this so assume some slippage.
+* This script only goes off the L1 top of book bid & ask.
+You may be able to get better fills, but you'll probably lose some of that to utilization slippage.
+It generally evens out long term.
 * Shares typically get loaned out at the next trading day locate auction in the morning.
 * These stocks can often be fast moving, so you should be comfortable with complex order types.